DEFRA/ipaffs-spring-boot-common/README.md

 ## Common Health library

-This module should be included as a dependency for Spring projects in order to implement their health check.
+This module should be included as a dependency for TracesX Spring boot microservice projects in order to implement their health check.

 To integrate this library you should ensure you have access to the defra artifacts store so a valid settings.xml file will be required.